-As a textile designer maker, I produce fine hand-printed silks and hand-sewn garments using traditional means: drawing, resist printing, hand dyeing and stitching.
-I have always been interested in the distinctive characteristics of slow, skilled, labour-intensive, manual craft practice, and its potential to contribute to a more sustainable and emotionally durable relationship with the things that we own.
-Slow making has become the subject of a variety of ethnographic and practice-based research projects, including AHRC-funded doctoral research (2012 - 2015) into the relationship between crafts creativity and mental health.
-The distinctive characteristics of manual creativity are also central to my work with diverse community-based arts-for-health projects, art schools and museums.
-Recent projects include a post-doctoral research post with the National Alliance for Museums, Health and Wellbeing at University College London; a residency using practice-based research to explore the pedagogic potential of a collection of Japanese katagami (paper stencils) held by the Museum of Domestic Design and Architecture at Middlesex University; and a residency with Bow Arts, Raw Materials: Textiles, culminating in an exhibition that explores the textile history of the Lea River Valley.
-I currently supervise doctoral research at the Royal College of Art, London.
+In parallel, I have an enduring interest in the distinctive characteristics of skilled hand making in the applied as well as the fine arts.
+I have carried out a variety of ethnographic and practice-based research projects, including AHRC-funded doctoral research (2012 - 2015) into the relationship between creative making and mental health.
+Other recent projects include diverse community-based arts-for-health initiatives, a post-doctoral research post with the National Alliance for Museums, Health and Wellbeing at University College London, a residency using practice-based research to explore the pedagogic potential of a collection of Japanese paper stencils held by the Museum of Domestic Design and Architecture at Middlesex University, a residency - Raw Materials: Textiles - with Bow Arts, and post-graduate research supervision at the Royal College of Art, London.

 Oil on board, 18cm x 23cm (image), 30cm x 36cm (framed)